-Length of time (2 hrs per day, 5 days per wk): 6 wks Lecture 4.0 0.5 Lab 0.0 Ext
+Length of time (2 hrs per day, 5 days per wk): 6 wks

+Lecture 4.0

+Lab 0.5

+Ext 0.0

+-

 This course is designed to provide understanding of basic properties of real numbers and to use algebraic models to solve verbal problems with linear and quadratic equation, complex numbers, factoring and graphs.
 Emphasis is placed on manipulation of algebraic equations, problem solving and their correlation to general arithmetic.
-Clock hours of lab: 0

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis wks Lecture

-Length of time in wks (1 hrs per day, 5 days per wk): 6 wks Lecture
+Length of time in wks (1 hrs per day, 5 days per wk): 6